Can Topical Hydrocortisone Help with Acne?

 Hydrocortisone and Acne

-For example, one case report looked at 200 people who had self-treated their faces with topical steroid medications like hydrocortisone for more than a month.
-For this case report, a group of dermatologists in India simply asked each of their patients whether they used topical steroids until they found 200 people who answered "yes."
+A group of dermatologists in India asked each of their patients whether they used topical steroids until they found 200 people who answered "yes."
 The dermatologists then interviewed these patients and examined their skin.3

 Out of the 200 people, it turned out that almost a third had been using the medication for their acne.
 Unfortunately, the researchers did not investigate whether the participants experienced any benefit from the medication.
 However, they did look at the patients' skin for evidence of side effects and also asked the patients about any additional side effects they had experienced.3